Bounce rate is one of the most important barometers of your digital marketing performance. Even so, it’s also one of the most misunderstood metrics.

 Even more, internal links will help you spread out “link juice” or authority throughout your site to give you a powerful SEO boost.

 That’s not to say you should spread out internal links just for the sake of it.
-You don’t want to spam reader with irrelevant content.
+You don’t want to spam the reader with irrelevant content.
 That could actually result in an adverse effect.

 Rather sprinkle internal links inside your content whenever it makes sense.